Interested in pursuing a career at The Quaker School at Horsham?

 · Maintain accurate and complete student data monitoring and prepare reports as requested.

 · Have a joy of learning and working with children.

-· Master’s degree in special education preferred
+Requirements: Bachelor’s degree in special education preferred

 To Apply: Please send cover letter, resume and a list of three references to firstname.lastname@example.org.

-Substitute teachers needed for pre-first through ninth grade children with learning differences.
+Substitute teachers are needed for pre-first through ninth grade children with learning differences.
 Degree and some experience with children necessary, although current college students with education or special education majors will be considered.
 Rate is $14 per hour ($105 per diem.)

 Applicants should supply the following materials and email them to email@example.com:

 Cover letter, resume, a list of three references and all clearances.

 Based on receipt of federal financial assistance through a Paycheck Protection Program loan administered through the U.S. Small Business Administration (SBA) under the CARES Act, the Quaker School at Horsham acknowledges its obligation to prohibit discrimination, harassment, or retaliation on the basis of race, color, religion, age, national origin, sex, citizenship status, genetic information, handicap or disability in admissions, access, employment, tuition assistance, educational policies, or other school administered student and employee programs and activities.
 Questions regarding the School’s compliance with the application and administration of the School’s nondiscrimination policies should be directed to Liyan Shen, Chief Financial Officer, The Quaker School at Horsham, 250 Meetinghouse Road, Horsham, PA 19044, 215-674-2875 ext.
 13, or email her at firstname.lastname@example.org, or to the U.S. Department of Education's Office for Civil Rights (OCR) or to the SBA.
 Please refer to the School’s SBA Non-Discrimination Compliance Policy on the School’s website for information on how to file complaints with OCR or the SBA.